Your Right to Privacy

 CUSOP do not collect cookies or track data via this website.

 We may collect and use personal data which you or a third party provide to us when communicating with a CUSOP email address.
-This may include items such as name, phone number, employment details, email address, the name of your institution or any other personal data provided to us.
+This may include data such as name, phone number, employment details, email address, the name of your employer or any other personal data provided to us.
 CUSOP may use this data to: contact you, to respond to any communications we receive from you, or where there is a legitimate purpose which includes CUSOP’s day to day operational and business purposes.
 CUSOP will use and store data in connection with your email or data which you provide to us by email in accordance with the applicable Data Protection laws, including the GDPR.

-Information you Provide about Other People
+Information You Provide About Other People

 Disclosure of Information